$4.5 Million Grant to Study and Reduce Bias Against Black and Hispanic Faculty in Promotion and Tenure Processes

 About the School of Leadership & Human Resource Development

-The LSU School of Leadership & Human Resource Development (SLHRD) offers programs dedicated to producing world-class practitioners, leaders, and instructors in two areas of focus: Agricultural Education and Leadership and Human Resource Development.
+The LSU School of Leadership & Human Resource Development (SLHRD) offers programs dedicated to producing world-class practitioners, leaders, and instructors in Leadership and Human Resource Development.
+The BS, MS, and PhD programs are designed to develop the leadership, planning, analytical, problem solving, and change management capabilities that today's globalized organizations need to be successful.

 Visit the School of Leadership & Human Resource Development website.